bill-codes/anaconda-nb-extensions/README.md

 `conda install -c anaconda-nb-extensions -c anaconda-nb-extensions/channel/dev anaconda-nb-extensions`

+And to upload them to the `dev` channel:

+`anaconda upload -u anaconda-nb-extensions -dev path/to/the/package`

 ## How does this work?

 This package installs everything inside prefix.
 It means it will be completely isolated.
 The  `JUPYTER_CONFIG_DIR` lives in `<prefix>/etc/jupyter` (or the equivalent path for osx and win), whereas the `JUPYTER_DATA_DIR` lives in `<prefix>/share/jupyter` (or the equivalent path for osx and win).
-So, to have all the extensions available inside an specific conda environment, you should install the `anaconda-nb-extensions` package in that environment.
+So, to have all the extensions available inside a specific conda environment, you should install the `anaconda-nb-extensions` package in that environment.
 Alternative, you can start the `jupyter notebook` in any environment and execute python command in other environment just changing the kernel and selecting the desired environment.
 In this case, the notebook server lives in the first environment (where you started the `jupyter notebook`), but the kernel lives in the environment you choose from the kernel menu.

-And to upload them to the `dev` channel:

-`anaconda upload -u anaconda-nb-extensions -dev path/to/the/package`